remix-run/react-router/decisions/0002-lazy-route-modules.md

   hydrationData: window.__hydrationData,
 });

-// ⚠️ What if we're not initialized here!
+// ⚠️ At this point, the router has the data but not the route definition!

 ReactDOM.hydrateRoot(
   document.getElementById("app")!,